 What Is A Joint Lubrication Injection?

-A joint injection is a method of treatment to manage joint pain and stiffness that appear due to inflammation.
+A joint lubrication injection is a method of treatment to manage joint pain and stiffness that appear due to inflammation.
 Excessive, chronic and acute joint pain can cause mobility issues and disturb daily routine of an individual.
 There are various types of joint injections for pain management.
-Typically joint injections involve the combination of anesthetic and corticosteroid to target both inflammation and pain.
+Typically a joint lubrication injection consists of a combination of anesthetic and corticosteroid to target both inflammation and pain.

 Additional joint injection procedures may include: